-A teenage girl approached me at an event where I was speaking about my experiences with sexting and pornography.
-She handed me a sticky note.
-On the front of the note it said,
+The teenage girl discreetly handed me the sticky note.
+I was speaking at an event about my experience with sexting and pornography.
+The front of the note read,

 “I sent nudes to my boyfriend.
 Then he broke up with me.
 To get back at him, I sent them to his two best friends.”

 On the back of the note, she had written four words,